 Dew shields are heated or unheated tubes that are attach on the objective end of a telescope and help reduce the formation of dew by shielding the objective from cooling air currents.
 Dew shields can also increase contrast through the eye piece by blocking ambient light from entering the optical system.
 Because the rays entering the telescope from celestial objects are parallel, a dew shield won’t impact field of view.

 Digital setting circles (DSC) use encoders attached to the altitude and azimuth axes of the mount, and a small computer to keep track of where the telescope is pointing by counting steps from the encoder.
 The higher the number of steps, often measured in the tens of thousands of steps, means better accuracy and resolution.
 Then, the controller or a tablet or laptop attached to the DSC shows you the difference between where your scope is pointing and the object you want to see.
 By moving the telescope, you can land on the target.
-Some controllers have a small data base of objects but you’re going to want to use a tablet or laptop with planetarium software installed because it will be easier and more versatile to use.
+Some controllers have a small database of objects but you’re likley going to want to use a tablet or laptop with planetarium software installed because it will be easier and more versatile to use.
+There are many free apps on your phone these days that work well such as Sky Guide for iPhone

 Comfort